-Did we just say best rap songs of the 90s?
+Did we just say the best 90’s rap songs?
 Yesssss!
 The 90s was definitely the golden era for hip-hop music.
 It produced the best rappers of all time, as well as most of the best rap songs of all time, and even though the 90s wasn’t the foundation of rap music, it was definitely where today’s rap music has its soul.

 Let us reminisce on back in the days when we all always had our mixtape cassettes and argued who was better: Tupac or Biggy, the East coast or West coast, Bad Boy or Death Row.
 The years we were continually blown away by the thoughtful verses spat out by lyrical geniuses such as Nas, Scarface, Rahkim, Dr Dre, Lauryn Hill, and a whole lot more and then also, we lost and mourned Tupac, Biggy and Freaky Tah, Big L, and Bugz…

 Let’s nostalgically walk down memory lane and pay tribute to the best rap songs of the 90s.

 O.P.P was the lead single from Naughty by Nature’s self-titled album and is based on the Jackson 5’s song ’ABC’.
 The group, made up of members Treach, Vin Rock, and DJ Kay Gee was discovered by Queen Latifah.
 There is no doubt that O.P.P is notably one of the top 90s rap songs ever.